How to deal with narcissists at work

 • Accept that you will probably not receive credit for your accomplishments.
 Dr. Rob Kaiser of Kaplan DeVries Inc. observes, “You can get anything done, if you don’t mind who gets the credit.
 (It’s always the narcissist’s idea, no matter where he picked it up).”

 • Avoid making yourself a target.
-Criticizing a narcissist can result in “narcissistic rage,” where a narcissist wards off shame by retaliating against the person who caused the narcissistic injury.
+Criticizing a narcissist can cause “narcissistic rage,” where a narcissist wards off shame by retaliating against the person who caused the narcissistic injury.
 These reactions are extreme and out of proportion to the trigger event.
 Dr. John Deleray of Deleray & Associates advises, “Don’t talk about their one big flaw unless they bring it up first.”
 Dr. Carl Robinson of Advanced Leadership Consulting adds, “The best way to deliver advice is with a neutral voice stating the facts as your perception and interpretation of things, not as a truth.
 This gives the individual wiggle room, room for face saving.”

 • Line up emotional support.
 It is draining to clash with narcissists and interacting with a narcissistic person can leave you feeling like you did something wrong or make you question your own competence or judgment.
-Often this is because of an unconscious process where a narcissistic person manages to transfer their own bad feelings onto you.
+Often this is because of an unconscious process where a narcissistic person transfers their own bad feelings onto you.
 To stay psychologically centered, you’ll need help to reality test and to process negative emotion.

 • Prepare for the worst.
 You may lose a power struggle with a narcissist, so you should be prepared to find another job if a situation escalates and you find yourself fired.
 While still employed at a workplace made toxic by a narcissist with power, quietly network and build your professional community so that you will have job-related connections if you need them.